lookbusy1344/FolderCompare/README.md

-# FolderCompare
+# Folder Compare

-## A toy project CLI to compare files in 2 directory trees, by name, or hash.
+## A small CLI project to compare files in 2 directory trees, by name, or hash.

+This project is implemented in two languages, Rust and C#.
+It was written to compare the performance of the two languages, and to explore their comparative ergonomics.

-Two implementations are provided, `/CSharp` implemented in .NET 7 C#, and `/Rust` in Rust 1.70 (June 2023).
-Both have almost identical behaviour, but the Rust one is probably faster and the CSharp one has a couple of extra features.
-Use `-h` for information.
+The two implementations are in `/CSharp` implemented in .NET 7 C#, and `/Rust` in Rust 1.71 (August 2023).
+Both have almost identical behaviour.
+See below for benchmarks.

 Both were developed on Windows, but should work on Linux and Mac.

 ## Building

-Build the C# version use `dotnet publish -c Release` (Or Visual Studio 2022, which is free)
+Build the C# version use `dotnet publish -c Release` or the supplied `Publish.cmd` (Or Visual Studio 2022, which is free)

 Build the Rust version with `cargo build -r`